Learn How to Eat Spiritual Food and Feed Yourself

 The Sunday Sermon

 So when people go to church on Sunday to hear a sermon, they expect their pastor to feed them.
 They subsist on spiritual milk.
+They are a baby Christian.
 Instead they should feed themselves and don’t need to hear a sermon every week in order to obtain their spiritual sustenance.

 When pastors feed their congregation each Sunday, they keep their people in an immature state (albeit with more head knowledge) and help justify their continued employment.
 Instead pastors should teach their church attendees how to feed themselves, to not need a pastor to teach them.